whiterabbitobj/Udacity-DeepRL/Projects/Collaborate_Compete/REPORT.md

 ### Hyper Parameters

-The D4PG algorithm is robust to a very wide variety of hyperparameters, below are a few examples.
+Although the D4PG algorithm is robust to a very wide variety of hyperparameters, **MAD4PG as applied to the _Tennis_ environment proved to be fairly sensitive.**

-In all of the above examples, the learning rate varied considerably, and the `vmax` parameter was also robust to change.
-Many tests were run of differing `C` rates, Learning Rates, Pretrain amounts, and values for ATOMS/VMIN/VMAX, and while there was variation in speed and stability, the agent consistently solved the environment in less than 225 episodes.
+Training tended to take a long time and would not progress until a hard-takeoff point where the agents learned to hit the ball at least once, which proved time consuming.

+Over time, it was learned that reducing the `LEARNING RATEs` was key to good performance.
+The timesteps between network updates had a large effect as well, needing a fairly specific range of `TAU` or `C`, or training would never improve.
+Additionally, tuning the `VMAX` parameter also proved key to getting good results.

+Additionally, there is a massive variance in results between trials with identical parameters.
+Take a closer look at the first two graphs, which were run with identical parameters... the second trial took close to 70% longer to solve the environment to quit conditions!

+Interestingly, despite this environment seemingly being much more simple than the _Reacher_ arm environment, that environment proved significantly easier and faster to train.
+This is perhaps a testament to the difficulty of learning in a stochastic, multi-agent world.

-* **`ACTOR_LEARN_RATE / CRITIC_LEARN_RATE`** - Tests were run, with good results, of values of 0.01-0.00005 for both values, generally ending with very robust results regardless.
-The sweet spot is around 0.0005 for the **actor**, and 0.001 for the **critic**.
+* **`ACTOR_LEARN_RATE / CRITIC_LEARN_RATE`** - Tests were run on values of 0.01-0.00005 for both values, but it was not until running trials with quite small rates that training reliably proceeded.
+The sweet spot is around 0.00025 for the **actor**, and 0.0005 for the **critic**.
 The Actor network should _always_ learn at a slower rate than the Critic, for stability.
 It would be a good goal for future work to test this out in a rigorous way, but all networks created for this class have thus far performed best when Actor is 50-75% of the Critic learning rate.

 * **`C/TAU`** - I have consistently, across all projects, found that a HARD update type utilizing a parameter C controlling how many timesteps between updates, gives me superior performance over soft-update style gradual target network updating using parameter TAU.
-In the training for this agent, C is consistently set around 350.
-Tests were run with significantly higher values, thereby updating the network considerably less often, however, they performed poorly or not at all.
-It is my belief that because this environment collects 20 experiences per timestep, that hard updating the network more frequently is successful, due to the huge amount of experience rapidly collected about the current policy.

-* **`EPSILON`** - Very interestingly, this agent was solved and perfected _without_ annealing Epsilon at all!
-This agent is robust enough that it can achieve very high scores even while having gaussian noise added to it's action output.
-Upon removing the noise for evaluation, the agent generally moves human-smoothly and perfects the environment.

-* **`PRETRAIN`** - The _Reacher_ environment achieved much better performance with at least several thousand pretraining steps performed before learning.
+In the training for this agent, C is consistently set around 2500.
+TAU was only successfuly in a range around 0.0001.
+The discrepancy between hard updates and soft updates is interesting and merits further study.

+* **`E`** - Tuning `E` was challenging for this environment, in that allowing it to continue at a high rate for very long made training take a very long time.
+These agents are extremely sensitive to noise in their action choices.
+That being said, without an adequate amount of noise, they would never explore adequately to learn their tasks.
+Thus, it was important to anneal `E` to a low value in tandem with the rate of return that the agents received.
+There is an entire section on this implementation below, in the code details.

+* **`PRETRAIN`** - Increasing `pretrain` to a high value ensured that there was adequate experience from which to learn from early on, and meant that much random experience was available to draw upon while `E` annealed with score.
 Filling the buffer can be extremely fast, as there is no need to run either the Actor network, or any backpropogation.
 Random actions suffice to provide learnable experience.

-* **`ROLLOUT`** - As stated above, n-step rollout was allowed to run in this environment, but was inconsequential to the results.
-This parameter could be set to 1 and achieve the same scores.
-Theoretically, having a rollout contribution should stabilize learning, but there was not computing bandwidth to run trials of this.
+It would be interesting to run trials with an extremely high (200,000 or more) number of random pretraining steps, and a much lower rate for `E` and see whether the agent learned more rapidly this way.

+* **`ROLLOUT`** - N-Step Bootstrapping/Rollout should be key to the performance of these agents, allowing them to anticipate movements ahead of time.
+A good future experiment would be to increase the amount of rollout to several 10s of timesteps and compare performance.
+This would be approaching a strict policy gradient style update, and I'd be curious to see how it worked out.

 * **`L2_DECAY`** - Adding a very small Adam Optimizer l2 decay seemed to be a benefit, this parameter was never tuned in a meaningful way.

 * **`ATOMS`** - Atoms/Num_Atoms controls the granularity with which the probability distribution is estimated from the Q-network.
 More Atoms equals a finer-grained discretization of the curve.
 Note that _**more atoms does not equal better performance**_.
 The D4PG paper suggested that 51 atoms was a sweet spot for their tasks, while I found 75-101 atoms to be more efficacious in this task, for whatever reason.
 More than 101 atoms negatively affected performance.
 There is likely further research to be done, or read up upon if someone has already performed it, on the relationship between action complexity, reward density, and the number of `atoms` which is effective.

 * **`VMIN / VMAX`** - _vmin_ and _vmax_ are the bounds on the values predicted by the Agent.
 The `atoms` are distributed between these two values, which are in turn multiplied by the probabilities from the Critic network to arrive at the value distribution.
-Because there are no negative rewards in this environment, the value for `vmin` must necessarily be set to 0, the lowest value of any state/action.
-The value for `vmax` is  more ephemeral... the maximum value for a timestep is 0.1, however, the value function estimates _total return_, and due to the categorical projection step, the current _real rewards_ are added to the value distribution estimation, and bounded by `vmax` as well.
-Thus, an argument could be made that `vmax` should be set to the theoretical maximum episode score (perhaps 40) for the environment.
-However, experimentally, the agent performed best when `vmax` was set between 0.3 and 0.5. **0.5** is the same value as the number of rollout steps implemented multiplied by the per-step reward maximum... it is possible there is a relationship between the n-step bootstrapping and the ideal value for the `vmax` parameter.
-This would need to be further researched in a more rigorous way in additional settings.
+Because there are no negative rewards in this environment, the value for `vmin` must necessarily be set to -0.1, the lowest value of any state/action, because the episode terminates if this reward is received.

+    >The value for `vmax` is  more ephemeral... the maximum value for a timestep is 0.1, however, the value function estimates _total return_, and due to the categorical projection step, the current _real rewards_ are added to the value distribution estimation, and bounded by `vmax` as well.
+Thus, an argument could be made that `vmax` should be set to the theoretical maximum episode score for the environment.
+Interestingly, and in contrast to the _Reacher_ environment, it was found later in trials that setting `vmax` to a suitably high number was in fact beneficial to training.
+Any value below 0.5 hampered training and often prevented convergence.
+A value of between 1 and 2 seemed to be very effective.

 ### Future Ideas
+_**Unique to MAD4PG**_
+>* I would like to throw this agent against a more complex task (like the Soccer environment) that requires more competition, and test its ability to devise strategy, and not just learn a deterministic environment.
+>* I ran dozens of trials on this environment and only near the end did I begin to get really consistent results that seemed to tease out more stable, quick learning results.
+If computing time/resources allow, it would be good to continue to run trials to determine how robust is the agent to additional parameter variation.
+>* I would like to implement different frameworks of multi-agent learning to see how they perform vis a vis MAD4PG.
+>* It would also be a great exercise to pit differing frameworks against each other, this would:
+    * Be interesting to see the relative strengths and weaknesses of differing frameworks
+    * Require opposing-agent policy estimation which would be a good exercise in and of itself
+>* It would be beneficial to implement robust _ensemble policies_ for more stable and faster training.

+_**General D4PG**_
-* **Categorical Projection** is the step by which the target values are projected onto the supports defined by the local value function.
+>* **Categorical Projection** is the step by which the target values are projected onto the supports defined by the local value function.
 The math and concepts here stretched the limits of my knowledge, and while I grasp the concepts, I would very much like to achieve a deeper understanding of the mathematical principals and implementation.
-* [**Prioritized Experience Replay (PER)**](https://arxiv.org/abs/1511.05952) was implemented in my DQN agent, but never fully tested.
+>* [**Prioritized Experience Replay (PER)**](https://arxiv.org/abs/1511.05952) was implemented in my DQN agent, but never fully tested.
 I believe that for complex tasks like this _Reacher_ environment, or perhaps moreso to the optional _Crawler_ environment, utilizing PER could provide measurable speedup in learning rate.
-* As explored above in the hyperparameter section, the relationship between `VMIN/VMAX` and the environment rewards merits further study and understanding.
+>* As explored above in the hyperparameter section, the relationship between `VMIN/VMAX` and the environment rewards merits further study and understanding.
-* The relationship between action complexity and `atoms` also merits further understanding.
+>* The relationship between action complexity and `atoms` also merits further understanding.
-* I implemented a D4PG agent as opposed to the base DDPG algorithm because it was newer, presented more challenges, and had less (to none) GitHub examples available, especially in PyTorch.
+>* I implemented a D4PG agent as opposed to the base DDPG algorithm because it was newer, presented more challenges, and had less (to none) GitHub examples available, especially in PyTorch.
 It was well worth the effort required to read, understand, and implement the algorithm.
 However, it would be good to compare performance with DDPG itself!
 While D4PG seems to achieve superior results to the instructor provided benchmarks, and learns very quickly and stably in this environment, the extent to which it is or is not superior to DDPG is unclear without a direct comparison to trial.
-* **PPO/TRPO algorithms** would be good to implement as further comparisons and to add to my tool chest.
+>* **PPO/TRPO algorithms** would be good to implement as further comparisons and to add to my tool chest.
 While I understand Policy Based methods, there is no substitute for _doing_, and to round out my knowledge of the current state-of-the-art, having hands-on experience with these methods would be beneficial.
-* I believe D4PG has a wide variety of applications to other tasks, especially difficult tasks for which brute-force policy methods might fail.
+>* I believe D4PG has a wide variety of applications to other tasks, especially difficult tasks for which brute-force policy methods might fail.
 I look forward to running this agent in as many environments as time permits.
-* **Parameter Noise** is a process by which noise is added to the network weights instead of as a constant applied to the network output.
+>* **Parameter Noise** is a process by which noise is added to the network weights instead of as a constant applied to the network output.
 OpenAI has pioneered this process with their paper [_Parameter Space Noise for Exploration_](https://arxiv.org/abs/1706.01905).
 While this agent quickly converges to an optimal policy in the current implementation, it would be worthwhile to explore parameter noise, as it may be more relevant to more complex tasks such as locomotion.

 ## Click below to watch the trained Agent!
 [!["Trained Agent"](http://img.youtube.com/vi/LtwvajchiIc/0.jpg)](https://youtu.be/LtwvajchiIc "Tennis")

 # Implementation Details

+_This code represents a much more mature, flexible implementation of all of the code I have written for the Udacity DeepRL class.
+I look forward to adapting it to other environments._

 ## Initialize Imports
 This Notebook uses code from separate python files where most of the implementation is handled